jamesqo/Target.WindowsRuntime/README.md

 }
 ```

 Want to target Windows 8.1?
-Bump the version number:
+Bump the version:

 ```json
 "netcore451": {